 Critics believed that the closure of ABS-CBN leaves an information void, which is the last thing the nation needs as people seek crucial information about the pandemic.
 Furthermore, according to the Philippine Commission on Human Rights, the shutdown order sends a ‘chilling effect’ on freedom of speech (Gavilan, 2020b), given that the network has earned the ire of the chief executive and Duterte has made his disdain known in several occasions prior to the closure.

 The government-owned People’s Television Network Inc., on the other hand, has a significantly lower audience share than that of its private competitors.
 All television franchises, however, must be approved by the government, particularly the House of Representatives (lawmakers), and then regulated by the National Telecommunications Commission (also a government agency).

 Some churches or religious organisations also purchased television stations or launched their own.

 Regular programming on weekdays is largely the same across the stations.
 The day begins with early morning news programmes, followed by a variety of lifestyle or home-making shows or cartoons for a younger audience.
 The lunchtime entertainment shows command significant audience attention and are consistently at the top of survey ratings.
 Most of the late afternoon slots are given to soap operas, followed by the evening newscast.
-After the evening news programmes, the primetime is usually used for screening of soap operas or reality television shows.
+After the evening news programmes, the ‘primetime’, described as a window of time with a spike in the number of viewers, is usually a screening of soap operas or reality television shows.